An Agile design process: 50 Shades of Grey

 When Boost’s founder Nathan Donaldson was embedding Agile at Boost, he noticed that much of the guidance on the subject was silent on how design fits in with Agile software development.
 “Design happens.
 That was the long and the short of integrating design into Agile,” he says.

-Since then, we’ve been experimenting with different design processes until we’ve found one that works.
+Since then, we’ve been experimenting with different design processes until we’ve found one that works, both for the Boost crew and for our clients.

 Boost’s Agile design process